AdobeDocs/campaign.en/help/v8/start/compatibility-matrix.md

 >[!NOTE]
 >
->Adobe Campaign Server and Client Console must be on the same version.
+>Adobe Campaign Server and client console must be on the same version.
 [Learn how to check your version](#version).

-## Client Console{#ClientConsoleoperatingsystems}
+## client console{#ClientConsoleoperatingsystems}

-The following operating systems and browser are required to use Campaign Client Console.
+The following operating systems and browser are required to use Campaign client console.
 [Learn more](connect.md).

 ### Operating systems{#op-systems}